canonical/ubuntu-image/internal/imagedefinition/README.rst

                # The UID to assing to this new user
                id: <string> (optional)
                # Password.
 This can be a plain text or a hashed value.
+               # This password will immediately expire and force the user to
+               # renew it at first login.
                password: <string> (optional)
                # Type of password submitted above.
 Defaults to "hash"
                password-type: text | hash (optional)
-               # Should the password immediately expire and force the user to
-               # renew it at first login
-               # Defaults to true
-               expire: <boolean>
            add-group: (optional)
              -
                # The name of the group to create.